Angela-Kerubo/Angela-Kerubo/README.md

   - JavaScript
   - Python
 - 👯 I’m looking to collaborate on anyone on various projects
-- 📫 How to reach me: nkerubo.angela@gmail.com
+- 📫 Reach me on: nkerubo.angela@gmail.com